nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 ```

 Vitalik.eth would be forward-resolved to obtain an L1 Ethereum address to look up the voting power based on ENS token delegations.

+A hook is also used in ENSIP-TBD-2: Data URL and URI Contenthash, along with a new eth-calldata protocode to resolve onchain sigle page web applications and multimeida content.

 Other applications include resolving verified onchain data using zk-proofs, such as proving a donation to a charity onchain without disclosing the amount or the wallet address, and verifying onchain attestations, such as graduating from a coding bootcamp.
 For ENS names on Layer 2s, for example name.layer2.eth, it is possible to resolve any kind of onchain data in real time using hooks, with the L1 resolver of layer2.eth.
 This could include, for example, a multi-address profile that identifies multiple addresses for each chain owned by a user, proven onchain in real time.